Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 This is where it gets uncomfortable.
 Because the honest answer is often: "Then we have a problem."

-• What happens if Microsoft 365 fails for 48 hours?
+• What happens if Microsoft 365 goes down for 48 hours?

-• What happens if your main raw material supplier suddenly can't deliver?
+• What happens if your main supplier of raw materials can no longer deliver?

 • What happens if the one person who knows the critical legacy system gets sick?

-Here's a counterintuitive thought: You don't need 100% availability for critical processes.
+Here is a thought that goes against intuition: You do not need 100% availability for critical processes.

-What you need is the ability to continue working with reduced capacity.
+What you need is the ability to keep working at reduced capacity.

-For example: Your online store normally processes 1,000 orders per hour.
-If your primary system fails and you can switch to a fallback system within 30 minutes that handles 700 orders per hour – then you've protected 70% of your revenue.
+An example: Your online store normally processes 1,000 orders per hour.
+If your primary system fails and you can switch to a fallback system within 30 minutes that can handle 700 orders per hour, then you have protected 70% of your revenue.

-This is often better than the alternative: Waiting 48 hours for the primary system to be restored.
+That is often better than the alternative: waiting 48 hours until the primary system is restored.

 We call this "Minimum Viable Operation" (MVO).
-For each critical process, you should define: What is the absolute minimum to continue operating?
+For each critical process, you should define: What is the absolute minimum needed to keep operating?

 Business Impact Analyses are worthless if they gather dust in a drawer.

-We've seen companies that have done daily backups for years.
-But no one ever conducted a recovery test.
-When the time came, it turned out: The backups weren't restorable.
+We have seen companies that performed daily backups for years.
+But no one ever did a recovery test.
+When the real emergency came, it turned out the backups were not restorable.
 Encryption keys were outdated.
 Software versions were incompatible.

 The plan looked good.
-It just didn't work.
+It just did not work.

 A simple test you can do in the next 14 days: